rrcobb/crafting-interpreters/README.md

 - newlines seem like they're handled
 - nesting levels weren't that hard, but maybe my implementation is fragile? idk, I just count up when hit more and count down when we end

+answer:
+- could be made cleaner by starting the nesting level at 1 instead of 0
+- because it stores the level of nesting, it makes the language no longer _regular_